 If you want to create a really impressive digital picture frame, here are some useful tips for you.

 In short, get a slim 24 inches matte IPS monitor with a resolution of 1920 x 1200 (aspect ratio of 16:10) and downward facing HDMI and power input.
+Or, with the Raspberry Pi 4, go really wild with a 4K monitor in sizes ranging from 27 to 75 inches.
+The sky is the limit!

 Let’s go into a bit more detail.